 My Care My Home can advise you about:

 - the type of care service available

 - the cost of care and funding options.

 They offer care needs and capacity assessments to people who fund their own care.

 Oxfordshire County Council is not licensed to offer independent financial advice.

 The Saga Care Funding Advice Service, provided by Just Retirement Solutions Limited, specialises in providing care funding advice for people who need to pay for their own care needs.
-There is a useful free guide to paying for care on their website that can be downloaded or requested by post.
+The free guide to paying for care is available on their website, or you can request it by post.

 Paying for Care

 Paying for Care is a not-for-profit organisation that advises on paying for care.
 Their website features:

 - a care cap calculator